jplhomer/superflare/packages/superflare/docs/security/authentication.md

 1. Add a `User` model (and a `users` table)
 2. Ensure you've created an instance of [`SuperflareSession`](/sessions)
-3. Create an instance of `SuperflareAuth` (with a session) and pass it to a place your application code can access it during a request (like a Remix `AppContext`).
-4. Add some sort of `/register` and `/login` routes to your application so users can log in.
+3. Add some sort of `/register` and `/login` routes to your application so users can log in.

 {% callout title="Batteries-included" %}
 If you've created a Superflare app with `npx superflare new`, you should already have these requirements met!
 Go take a nap or something.